 How to apply for FAFSA

-In order to fill out FAFSA with your child, just about all you need is your most recent tax return information, says Gabriela Garfield, director of application support in the computer and information technology department, and former interim senior director of student financial aid at Wayne State University in Detroit.
+In order to fill out FAFSA with your child, just about all you need is your most recent tax return information, says Gabriela Garfield, the former director of application support in the computer and information technology department, and former interim senior director of student financial aid at Wayne State University in Detroit.

 “The parent is responsible for completing the FAFSA with his or her child,” Garfield says, noting this is because there is a lot of sensitive personal information involved, such as Social Security numbers.